Charles Whitehead (poet)

 Charles Whitehead (1804 – 5 July 1862) was an English poet, novelist and dramatist.

+Career

 Whitehead was born in London, the eldest son of a wine merchant.
 His most popular works were: The Solitary (1831), a poem, The Autobiography of Jack Ketch (1834), a novel, The Cavalier (1836), a play in blank verse, Richard Savage (1842), perhaps his finest novel; and The Earl of Essex, an historical romance (1843).

 Whitehead recommended Charles Dickens for the writing of the letterpress for Robert Seymour's drawings, which ultimately developed into The Pickwick Papers.

-Whitehead had problems with alcohol and decided to travel to Melbourne, Australia, hoping for fresh start, arriving in 1857.
-He already was acquainted with Richard Henry Horne, he befriended James Smith and James Neild and wrote a little for the local press.
-He applied for admission to the Melbourne Benevolent Asylum in February 1862 in vain; a few months later he was picked up exhausted in a street and taken to the Melbourne hospital, where he died on 5 July 1862 of hepatitis and bronchitis and was buried in a pauper's grave.